BEST BEACHES IN ZANZIBAR

 Access: Approximately 80 minutes by taxi or bus

 Kendwa Beach, a once little known hippie hideout on the northwest coast, is renowned for its pristine, white sands and clear waters, offering a tranquil retreat with a wide choice of luxurious accommodations.
-Unlike many other beaches on Zanzibar, Kendwa allows for uninterrupted swimming, thanks to its tide-free nature, although this calmness means it’s not suitable for more adventurous water sports like kiting.
+Unlike many other beaches on Zanzibar, Kendwa allows for uninterrupted swimming, thanks to its tide-free nature, although this calmness means it’s not really suitable for more adventurous water sports.

 Visitors can enjoy a range of other activities however including snorkeling, scuba diving and unique to Kendwa, skydiving.
 The atmosphere in Kendwa strikes a harmonious balance, being more laid-back than Nungwi, yet gently bubbling with life, especially during the weekend and at full-moon parties.